chronicweirdo/blog/_posts/2015.08/2015-08-03-Javascript-scroll-effects.md

     <p>Lorem ipsum dolor sit...</p>
 ~~~

-This is an abreviated version of the document I used for testing, which can be downloaded [here](/assets/2015.08/javascript_scroll_effects.html).
+This is an abreviated version of the document I used for testing.
+[Download the full document here](/assets/2015.08/javascript_scroll_effects.html).
 You'll see there that I have included a lot of paragraphs.
 I wanted to test that the effect is functioning properly even when pages are too long to fit on screen.
 We want each page to slide up as we scroll down, until we reach its end, while at the same time for all pages below to remain fixed in their original position.

 Bird's-eye view of the script
 ---